romaricpascal/romaricpascal.is/content/posts/adjust-font-size-css-custom-properties.md

 Only hiccup, [support is widespread there yet][mdn-font-size-adjust].
 Firefox has been supporting it for a while, but Blink browsers hold it behind the "Experimental web platform features" flag and [Webkit has no one assigned to the issue][webkit-font-size-adjust].

-In the meantime, we can use CSS custom properties to express that we need to scale the font.
+In the meantime, we can use CSS custom properties to get something close.

 [css-fonts-level-3]: https://drafts.csswg.org/css-fonts-3/
 [css-fonts-level-3-font-size-adjust]: https://drafts.csswg.org/css-fonts-3/#font-size-adjust-prop